dliggat/fab_aws/README.md

 ## 2) Render CloudFormation JSON

-`cf_toolkit` converts CloudFormation YAML from `cloudformation/` into JSON, and injects configuration state from `config/` along the way.
+`cf_toolkit` converts CloudFormation YAML from `cloudformation/` into JSON, and injects configuration state from `cloudformation_config/` along the way.
 Final output appears at `_output/`.

-This is all convention driven, based on filename: configuration from `config/dn_stack.yaml` is injected into a CloudFormation-YAML template at `cloudformation/dn_stack.yaml.jinja`, and rendered out as CloudFormation-JSON at `_output/dn_stack.template`:
+This is all convention driven, based on filename: configuration from `cloudformation_config/dn_stack.yaml` is injected into a CloudFormation-YAML template at `cloudformation/dn_stack.yaml.jinja`, and rendered out as CloudFormation-JSON at `_output/dn_stack.template`:

 ```bash
 fab render validate
 ```

-### Local Configuration
+### Local CloudFormation Configuration

-`config/*.local.yaml` files are git-ignored.
+`cloudformation_config/*.local.yaml` files are git-ignored.
 They are merged into the configuration with a higher priority than non-local configuration.
 This provides an easy way to inject secrets, and keep them out of the repo.

 ## 3) Provision AWS Resources